 Route 20, or the Winding Woods which stems from Snowbelle City, can be a little confusing for some people.
 Think you're all good to go with your map in front of you and everything?
 Wrong!
 Even if you come in one way, you can go back out through it and in a few instances the area you come back out in won't be the same, which can get a little frustrating.

-That One Sidequest: Getting perfect matches in Restaurant Le Yeah and Le Wow.
+Getting perfect matches in Restaurant Le Yeah and Le Wow.
 They require you to complete a row of double or triple battles in a set amount of terms with none of your pokemon fainting.
 Keeping your pokemon from fainting is easy enough, but good luck finishing them in the required time when the A.I. starts spamming Protect.
 Though Taunt makes it easier.